 A new tendency in our supermarkets is exotic fruits.
-Almost every Russian at least once has visited Thailand or other Asian countries where he tasted such delicious fruits as mango, coconut, dragon fruit and others, and they are glad to find such fruits in Russian supermarkets.
+A lot of Russian people at least once have visited Thailand or other Asian countries, where they tasted such delicious fruits as mango, coconut, dragon fruit and others, and they are glad to find such fruits in Russian supermarkets.

 The item on the photo below is pelmeni packing device О_о

 If somebody doesn’t know, this dish looks like small pieces of ground meat covered by dough.
-Pelmeni are considered to be a traditional Russian dish.
+Pelmeni are considered a traditional Russian dish.

 Tell the truth we’ve seen such device for the first time, it was quite strange and there wasn’t any manual “how to use… “, or instructions like “push this button to…”, “blah-blah-blah”, so we didn’t managed to get pelmeni out of it :) Maybe pelmeni were finished.

 Frozen vegetables.
 Nothing special, but broccoli looks terrible.

 Pelmeni again!
 Russians love pelmeni! %) But they also look terrible.
 We have a supposition that these ones have been preserved here for years.

 Vareniky look better ;) This dish is almost the same as pelmeni, but the filling differs.
 Instead of meat it may consist of vegetables, mushrooms, berries.
 This dish belongs to Ukrainian cuisine.

 Refrigerated meat (usually beef, pork, chicken, sometimes turkey).

 Different kinds of sausages including boiled and smoked.